About

 The basic reason for soft and fluffy idlis is the fermentation process.

-Amazingly, in the morning, you will see that the batter has doubled.
+Amazingly, in the morning, you see that the batter has doubled.

 Now, add salt and mix gently with a ladle.
 The batter is now ready to make idlis.